 You may also find the My Own Home: a guide to housing for people with learning disabilities Easy Read document useful.

 - Shared lives scheme

 - Further information

-To find out if you are eligible for this type of support, a social worker will need to carry out a care act assessment.
+To find out if you are eligible for this type of support, a social worker will need to carry out an assessment.

-There are a number of providers who can provide that support to help you in your home.
-These can be found in the housing guide.
+If you are a young person there are a number of providers who can provide support to help you in your home.
+These can be found in our Transitions housing guide.

 The council have developed a supported move-on scheme for up to six young adults with learning difficulties.
 This is called Blackhorse House and is based in Downend, South Gloucestershire.
 The aim of the scheme is to prepare people during a 12 month period to then move on to more independent living.
 The scheme will have 24/7 support with one worker on site to ensure emergency and night time cover.
 There will also be a mix of shared and individual 1:1 support.
 The support provided will be intensive initially, and would focus on building confidence and independent living skills to ensure that the maximum level of independence is achieved.

 Shared lives can help you to find a new home or place to stay.
 Individuals and families in the local community let you live in their home, and give you the support that you need to live the life that you would like to.

 - support during the day